philipbelesky/Terragrams/README.md

 ## Installation

-- Requires Zola to be installer - see their docs
+- Requires Zola to be installed - see their docs
 - Requires node/npm and the usual `npm install`
 - Optionally install ruby and gems for testing
 - Use `npm run preview` to start a development server